rohith2931/majorproject/README.md

 ## Prerequisites

 * Node.js and npm (Node Package Manager) installed on your machine.
 You can download them from the official website: https://nodejs.org/en/.
-* Download the metamask browser extension from https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en
+* Download the metamask browser extension from https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en.

 ### Getting Started

-To download the node_modules open the project working directory and run the command npm install To run the app go run the command npm start in the project directory Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+* To download the node_modules open the project working directory and run the command npm install.<br>
+* To run the app go run the command npm start in the project directory.<br>
+* Open [http://localhost:3000](http://localhost:3000) to view it in your browser.